dvoraka/architecture-builder/README.md

 ### Directory

-Data structure for defining a part of a project.
-You can describe filesystem directory, abstract type implementation, build configuration and many other situations.
+Data structure for defining parts of a project.
+You can describe filesystem directory, abstract type implementation, dependency on a generated type, build configuration and many other situations.

-### Architecture template
+### Architecture module

-Architecture template uses **Directory** tree and encapsulates it.
-It's used for defining a concrete architecture and making it configurable, like name of the base package, main abstract class, etc.
+Architecture module uses **Directory** tree and encapsulates it.
+It's used for defining a concrete architecture/project and making it configurable, like name of the base package, main abstract class, type of the build system, etc.

+### Architecture submodule

+Submodules are smaller than modules and encapsulate parts of a **Directory** tree.
+For instance, a network subsystem.

 ### Source template

 For Java classes it's possible to use configurable source templates.
-For instance, Spring Boot application class is usually very similar and you only need to choose the name of the application.
-The templates are used in Directories.
+For instance, a Spring Boot application class is usually very similar and you only need to choose a name of the application.
+The templates are used by Directories.

 ### Text template

 Template for any text based data.
 It could be used simple text builder to build dynamic text templates.
-The templates are used in Directories.
+The templates are used by Directories.

 ## Examples

 ### Micro-service template

-It creates the whole micro-service skeleton based on known abstraction.
+It creates the whole micro-service project skeleton based on known abstraction.

 Starting abstraction is (from sample package in the project):
 ```text